For reservations or enquiries telephone:

 Parking and WiFi are provided at all of our properties.
 One travel cot and one highchair are also available at each property as a minimum.

 Cornwall is widely known as one of the most alluring parts of England, and its National Trust properties certainly live up to that reputation.
-From the stark natural beauty of Kynance Cove to the stunningly designed Lanhydrock House, there’s something for everyone here.
-Below we’ve put together a shortlist of some of Cornwall’s finest offerings.
+From the country house and gardens at Trelissick on the south coast to the stunningly designed Lanhydrock House in mid-Cornwall, there’s something for everyone here.
+Below, we’ve put together a shortlist of some of Cornwall’s finest manor houses and estates that are open for visitors.

 Postcode: PL30 4ABOpening times: 11am - 5pm March to October.
 Closed November to February.Facilities: Café, shop, toilets, baby changing facilitiesDog-friendly?
 Dogs welcome in the courtyard cafés and countryside.
 Assistance dogs only in the house and garden.Nearby town/village: BodminNearest parking: On-site parking available